 If perhaps a student lost a parent in grade 10, it is helpful to share the experience with an admissions committee so they are aware of a possible drop in grades but also, to be able to see how one dealt with a truly heartbreaking situation; showing growth and reassurance they will be able to handle the pressures associated with college.
 If one has grown from and can express how a negative experience has changed and matured them then it can be a good topic for an essay.

-Although not a negative experience I can share an example of growth with you - one of my students in writing about visiting several doctors finally being told that she was bi-polar could have put a highly negative slant on her essay but, it did not.
-Instead, she spoke of her difficulties and how being bi-polar effected her everyday but then, she shared how she had changed, how her daily life changed as a result of now understanding herself.
+Although not a negative experience, I can share an example of growth with you - one of my students wrote about visiting several doctors and finally being told that she was bipolar.
+She could have put a highly negative slant on her essay, but did not.
+Instead, she spoke of her difficulties and how being bipolar affected her every day, and then she shared how she had changed, how her daily life changed as a result of now understanding herself.
 It was one of the most impressive essays I have read to date.
 If you can approach your essay in this way, you are sure to leave a lasting impression.

 Ready to discuss your child’s college goals?